lLuceer/LPZS-Mod-Helper/README.md

 Just open the script with your notepad or any other file editor and change the path on "workshop_path =" by r"_Your Steam Path_\Steam\steamapps\workshop\content\108600"

 # Collection downloader
-For those that may have other mod than what they want to add I added 2 scripts to download only that collection, it uses SteamCMD download it [here](https://developer.valvesoftware.com/wiki/SteamCMD)
+For those that may have other mod than what they want to add I added 2 scripts to download only that collection, it uses SteamCMD download it [here](https://developer.valvesoftware.com/wiki/SteamCMD) and the original script modified

 1. Place steamCMD in a new folder then launch it.
 It will download all requiered files and when it finish you can just close it